mthompson89/PercentStockingCalculator/README.md

          )
 df2
 ```
-references:
+<p>references:</p>
-Ducey, M. J., & Knapp, R. A. (2010).
+<p>Ducey, M. J., & Knapp, R. A. (2010).
 Rapid assessment of relative density in mixed-species stands of the northeastern United States.
-International Journal of Forestry Research, 2010.
+International Journal of Forestry Research, 2010.</p>
-Gingrich, S. F. (1967).
+<p>Gingrich, S. F. (1967).
 En Measuring and evaluating stocking and density in upland hardwood forest in the Central States (págs.
 69-80).
 For.
-Sci.
+Sci.</p>